 We also engage on issues of diversity, equity, and inclusion with the managers in our client portfolios as an important part of our due diligence and ongoing oversight.
-We track diversity statistics for these managers, actively work with them to understand their plans for increasing diversity, encourage concrete steps towards this goal, and monitor progress.
+We track diversity statistics for these managers, actively work with them to understand their plans for increasing diversity, encourage concrete steps toward this goal, and monitor progress.
 Our efforts focus both on short-term goals (e.g., addressing hiring practices, pay equity, inclusiveness in the workplace), and long-term goals (e.g., increasing the pipeline of candidates from underrepresented groups and ensuring greater diversity of senior leaders and firm owners).

 As part of this engagement, we routinely ask about recruiting and retention progress, inquiring about specific goals and timelines for reaching them with regular intervals of follow-up.
 We discuss training, development, and career mobility of women and people from underrepresented groups, and focus on a manager’s organizational structure, human resource professionals’ role at the firm, and overall employee relations.

 Over time, we have seen meaningful change.
 Managers have been more forthcoming with information, have adopted practices espoused by us, and have engaged consultants to advance these efforts.
 We are encouraged by this progress, and it will continue to be a focus.
 We recognize there is more work to be done, and are committed to these efforts.